-In most cases, we also use PU wood glue to mount our Tree Screws.
+In most cases, we also use PU wood glue to mount our Treehouse Screws.

 The basis of our thinking is tree biology and the wound reaction of trees: